seantehds/tp/docs/UserGuide.md

 ### Limitations

-Currently, TaskWise allows us to only add tasks that are of different names, whether or not parameters such as deadline, priority, status or member are different.
+Currently, TaskWise allows us to only add tasks that are of different names whether parameters such as deadline, priority, status or member are different.
 We acknowledge that there may be some inconvenience faced and would love to help you workaround this limitation!

 **Numbering**

 If you have tasks that you wish to add with the same description `CS2103T Meeting`, consider numbering them.
-For example, `CS2103T Meeting 1`, `CS2103T Meeting 2`, `CS2103T Meeting 3` etc. With the numbering, the task descriptions will each be unique and you can have different deadlines, priority levels, status and members attributed to them!
+For example, `CS2103T Meeting 1`, `CS2103T Meeting 2`, `CS2103T Meeting 3` etc. With the numbering, the task descriptions will each be unique, and you can have different deadlines, priority levels, status and members attributed to them!

 **Deletion**